-As Mariana Hogan remembers, she ended up in law school because she was attracted to a career that relied on words and analysis.
+As Mariana Hogan remembers, she went to law school because she was attracted to a career that relied on words and analysis.
 But somewhat to her surprise, it turned out to be the human element—listening to people’s stories and helping solve their problems—that held the most appeal.
-During her first year at Georgetown University Law Center, courses in criminal procedure and torts were her favorites, and a criminal defense clinic, which she took as a visiting student at New York University Law School, proved to be the experience that led to a career in criminal law.

-As a new lawyer, Professor Hogan worked as a staff attorney in the Legal Aid Society’s Criminal Defense Division in the South Bronx on a caseload that included everything but homicide.
+At the beginning of her career, Professor Hogan worked as a staff attorney in the Legal Aid Society’s Criminal Defense Division in the South Bronx.
 As a public defender, she was in court every day arguing motions, making bail applications, plea bargaining, and conducting hearings and trials.
 She then moved to the federal court in the Eastern District of New York as a staff attorney in Legal Aid’s Federal Defender Services Unit.
-Practice in the federal court further developed her trial and advocacy skills.

-Those early experiences in state and federal trial courts sometimes resulted in learning skills by trial and error.
-As Director of the Advocacy Program at the Law School and a faculty advisor for the Trial Competition Team, Professor Hogan strives to teach students essential trial and advocacy skills in a safe environment before they are in court representing a client.
-She is a sought-after lecturer and teacher of trial, deposition, and motion argument skills at Continuing Legal Education (CLE) programs.
+Professor Hogan is a sought-after lecturer and teacher of trial, deposition, and motion argument skills at Continuing Legal Education (CLE) programs.
 She leads programs on advocacy for the National Institute for Trial Advocacy at law firms and government agencies and in public programs across the country, and she is a member of the faculty at the New York City Office of Administrative Trials and Hearings.

-Professor Hogan is an active member of the legal community in New York City.
+Professor Hogan is also an active member of the legal community in New York City.
 She has served several terms on the Board of the New York County Lawyers’ Association (NYCLA).
-As a member, and then as Co-Chair, of NYCLA’s Task Force on the Representation of the Indigent, she was instrumental in the creation of a monitoring program to ensure competent representation for defendants who could not afford counsel, the Indigent Defense Organization Oversight Committee (IDOOC).
-Professor Hogan has served on IDOOC since her appointment in 2006 by the Presiding Justice of the Appellate Division Court in the First Department.
+As a member, and then as Co-Chair, of NYCLA’s Task Force on the Representation of the Indigent, she was instrumental in the creation of a monitoring program to ensure competent representation for defendants who could not afford counsel, the Indigent Defense Organization Oversight Committee (IDOOC), where she has served since 2006.
 She has also served on the Mayor’s Advisory Committee on the Judiciary.
 Professor Hogan was recognized by NYCLA for her role in developing and sponsoring its Annual Federal Criminal Practice Institute, which seeks to diversify the panel of attorneys available to represent indigent clients in the federal courts by training women and minority lawyers for federal practice.